nci/gsky/Documents/ows/README.md

 The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the manuals before diving in.
 The **\*.pptx**, are good alternatives to RTFM.
-The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and will save you 3+ hours that it takes to learn from text-based tutorials.
-Animated PowerPoint presentations are much better in teaching than text-based tutorials and a YouTube video, as one is less likely to fall asleep and will not get distracted by another video of a dancing girl.
+The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and will save you 3 hours or more that it takes to learn from text-based tutorials.
+Animated PowerPoint presentations are much better in teaching than text-based tutorials and YouTube videos, as one is less likely to fall asleep or will not get distracted by another video of a dancing girl.

 These **\*.pptx** presentations eliminate the need for a manual or text document.